Shop Categories

 Choosing the Right Asparagus Plant

-When selecting asparagus crowns, you can choose between heirloom varieties or all-male hybrids.
+When selecting from our asparagus crowns for sale, you can choose between heirloom varieties or all-male hybrids.
 All-male hybrids tend to produce more spears.
 Other factors to consider are disease resistance and color.
-Some varieties are all green while others are tinged with or all purple Also, some varieties can handle colder or hotter weather better than others.
-Most asparagus plants grow in zones 3-8.
+Some varieties are all green while others are tinged with or all purple, such as Purple Passion asparagus.
+Also, some varieties can handle colder or hotter weather better than others.
+Most asparagus plants grow in hardiness zones 3-8.

 Getting Started with Asparagus